eurisko-us/eurisko-us.github.io/_pages/resources.md

 <font size="3em">
   <ol>
     <li>What was your misconception in your original answer?
 Why is it a misconception?
 What did you learn?</li>
-        <ul><li>*Don't* just say that you didn't understand something.
+    <ul><li>DON'T just say that you didn't understand something.
 Explain what it was in particular that you didn't understand.
 If you don't do this, your corrections will not be graded.</li></ul>
     <li>What is the actual answer and why is it correct?
 Show all steps in your work.</li>
   </ol>
  </font>